funkypozzy/firmware/README.md

 ## How to install for the first time the customized firmware

-Connect UART and ethernet cable (only for the fist installation of the customized OpenIPC firmware) to the ip camera.
+Connect UART and Ethernet cable (only for the first installation of the customized OpenIPC firmware) to the IP camera.
-Run Putty console and run the tftp server.
+Run PuTTY console and run the tftp server.
 Ensure the tftp server is pointing to the folder where firmware output files have been generated.
 Ensure that any firewall is blocking the tftp server.
 Switch on the camera and press CTRL+C to interrupt the boot process.
 Now you are in the bootloader console.
-Set the ip address of the ip camera and the ip address of the computer where tftp server is running:
+Set the ip address of the IP camera and the ip address of the computer where tftp server is running:
 ~~~
 setenv ipaddr 192.168.137.2
 setenv serverip 192.168.137.1